Home>Posts>Tech Explained>Karbon Series Micro Control Unit: Challenge What’s Possible with Rugged Edge Computing

 The Karbon Series micro control unit gives finer control over ignition sensing and timing for in-vehicle applications.

-For example, you might have a vehicle-based application requiring precise timing of computer startup, shutdown, and hard shutdown behavior.
 With an MCU, you have control down to the second without the need for an external regulator.
 This level of control makes integration and deployment faster and easier, with the MCU serving as a customizable bridge between the needs of your project and the computer itself.

 Part of the customization possibilities that are enabled with a micro control unit come from Digital Input/Output, or DIO.
-One of the simplest ways to transfer data, DIO consists of a set of pins that can be either high or low.
+One of the simplest ways to transfer data, DIO consists of a set of pins that can be either high or low voltage.
 Some pins are inputs read by the host system to get information externally while others are outputs set by the MCU to send information to external systems.

 DIO offers complete control of the Karbon Series functionality with a simple software interface to make adjustments.
 Pairing DIO with a micro control unit and in-house firmware allows us to offer more unique features such as ‘wake on DIO’ that cause the system to power on when a DIO event is detected to prevent data events from being missed.